Satellite Symposia

 Satellite Symposia Schedule

-Thank you for registering for the 2025 Crohn’s & Colitis Congress®.
-While you’re at the Congress, you can take advantage of any of the following satellite symposia.
+While you’re at Crohn’s & Colitis Congress® 2026, take advantage of any of the following Satellite Symposia.
 Please be sure to register for each one separately.

 Faculty